Highway 11

 and I drove two of them.
 He may have unknowingly influenced my

-religion by taking us kids to church, Dan sat on the couch watching Billy
+While Mother practiced the strict rules of the Southern Baptist religion by taking us kids to church, Dan sat on the couch watching Billy

 Graham on TV.
 I saw there was more than one way to find God.
 I converted to

-Judaism, when I married my husband, Bob.
+Judaism when I married my husband Bob.

 Though Dan was a drinking man, he was also a